 Content management capabilities in RFPIO is a huge time-saver for responders.
-All of your content is stored in one place…the answer library.
+All of your content is stored in one place…the Content Library.
 You organize your best content with tags and star ratings, then use search or auto-respond to fill in relevant responses.

 Our RFP software integrations work with a number of other applications—CRMs, cloud storage and communication applications, and SSO authentication platforms.
 Let’s say your technology stack includes: Salesforce, Microsoft Teams, and Sharepoint.
 You can pull in information and data from all of these solutions within RFPIO.

 18% of proposal managers audit their responses once per year and 25% never audit their proposal content.

 Improve your content

 To make sure your content is best-in-class, RFPIO offers content audit alerts.
 You decide on your auditing cadence (we recommend quarterly) and an automated email hits your inbox when it’s time to review, discard, and improve your response content.

 Strengthen your team

 Better RFI response is made possible through collaboration.
 Designed to foster a collaborative environment, RFPIO does not limit user licenses.
 Our pricing model is based on the number of RFx documents you respond to, not the number of users working in the platform.
 It’s easy to assign content to internal and external resources, like consultants and writers.